 The stability and availability requirements of these environments also require organizations to consider how disruptive a security control will be.
 If a security control generates too many false-positive alerts, or worse, blocks legitimate processes, it becomes too disruptive.
 Multi-Factor Authentication (MFA) solutions have an advantage here because they don’t offer just a binary option – to allow or block access.
 MFA gives users the ability to confirm legitimate access requests by themselves, without involving the helpdesk or the SOC, therefore reducing the occurrence of false-positives alerts, streamlining processes and minimizing disruptions.

-Finally, many security solutions these days—and this is especially true for modern authentication solutions—really on web connectivity.
+Finally, many security solutions these days—and this is especially true for modern authentication solutions—rely on web connectivity.
 Obviously, such a requirement makes these solutions unsuitable for these networks.
 So in the end, this leaves very few options for securing air-gapped networks, and most of these environments are not properly protected

 Requirements for Secure Authentication in Air-Gapped Networks